-Nivagen is engaged in the development, acquisition and sales of generic prescription drugs and OTC products for the North American market
+Nivagen is engaged in the development, acquisition and sales of generic prescription drugs and OTC products for the North American market $\downarrow \downarrow \downarrow$ What value does Nivagen bring to buy- run is difficult.
+We are not going after the ers?
 The buyers in the market are consolidating, especially in the generics area.
 For example, Walgreens and AmerisourceBergen are buying as one group; Rite Aid, Walmart and McKesson also buy as one group, and so do CVS and Cardinal Health.
 This puts pressures on suppliers and lowers prices.
 It decreases the market size for suppliers to sell to.
 It also exposes business to risks when issues arise in areas such as regulation, patenting and logistics.
-In the pharmaceuticals space this is a particularly delicate scenario because when production track record and our role in helping buyers diversify risk.
+In the pharmaceuticals space this is a particularly delicate scenario because when production halts, it is time and resource consuming to with FDA gualified manufacturing facilities. restart it.
+Nivagen stresses the value of our supply ligence capabilities, and insuring the right track record and our role in helping buyers diversify risk.
 Most of our products are vertically integrated and this represents robust supply.
 Buyers have the following considerations: product, price, supply and quality.
-Price used to be the main determinant of business, but supply has superseded it, as companies have become con-risks. scious of the importance of consistency.
+Price used to be the main determinant of business, but supply has superseded it, as companies have become con- risks. scious of the importance of consistency.
 We have an excellent track record with almost zero supply issues and an attractive portfolio of services.
 What types of drugs do you provide to buyers?

 We do not have a specific therapeutic area.
 Instead, we go after the generics with the least competition.
 Our strength is to identify the niche generic, execute fast and reach the market.
-We focus on what is less crowded and provides good return Europe, but we are seeing growing interest Two years ago, we changed our focus from B2 generics to developing generic injectables and ready-to-use premixes.
+We focus on what margins.
+Two years ago, we changed our focus from B2 generics to developing generic injectables and ready-to-use premixes.
 They are not yet on the market as we are in the process of review and approval.
 We look at our buyers' needs.
 For example, being innovative in the dose form: if a pain patch is more convenient for the buyer than a gel, then we work to make that convenience a reality.
 Pending patent cliffs are a big news item today.
 To what extent is this an opportunity for Nivagen?
 In the big billion dollar plus molecule space, there are multiple filers.
 Most of them are vertically integrated from API to manufacturing and commercialization.
-For us to compete with them in the long and profits.
-What value does Nivagen bring to buy- run is difficult.
-We are not going after the big molecules unless there is an additional challenge we can address - something to do with formulation or manufacturing.
+For us to compete with them in the long and profits. big molecules unless there is an additional challenge we can address - something to do with formulation or manufacturing.
 Niches are our expertise, and we work closely with the buyers to understand how we can tailor to their needs.
 There is a lot of opportunity in the field of unapproved drugs.
 We do safety and clinical studies to make these drugs effective.
 How important are partnerships to Nivagen's business?